-After Wayfair, retailers wondering if states will make them remit sales tax can look at this chart showing the economic thresholds for nexus.
+Online retailers wondering if states will require them to pay sales tax can look at this chart showing the economic thresholds for sales tax nexus.
+If you think your business might be a threshold in a state, the next step is determining whether your business’s revenues and sales activity surpass the thresholds.

 Our chart shows which states have: